jjadeb/DSCI310_Group-12_Credit-Risk-Classification/README.md

 ## License

-The Credit Risk Analysis report contained herein are licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/legalcode).
+The Credit Risk Analysis report contained herein is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/legalcode).
-See [the license file](LICENSE.md) for more information. .
+See [the license file](LICENSE.md) for more information.
 If re-using/re-mixing please provide attribution and link to this webpage.
 The software code contained within this repository is licensed under the MIT license.
 See [the license file](LICENSE.md) for more information.